mkhodkar70/Business_Statistics/README.md

 of 100 vistors, equally divided between the two, to answer questions such as whether the time spent on the website and conversion
 (subscription) rate have been increased by the new website or not, and if these findings vary with the preferred language of the user or not.
-Key tools: Hypothesis Testing, a/b Testing, Statistical Inference, t-test, Chi-square test of independence, ANOVA test <br>
+Key tools: Hypothesis Testing, a/b Testing, Statistical Inference, t-test, Chi-square test of independence, ANOVA test
 Libraries: numpy, pandas, matplotlib, seaborn, scipy.stats, statsmodels.stats